 The durability of ice cleats is a commonly asked question among safety professionals.
 Before purchasing ice cleats, it is essential to understand how long they are expected to last.

 When someone asks about the lifespan of ice cleats, what they are really asking is how many pairs they will need to get through the winter season.

-Some ice cleats for shoes are built for recreational purposes, like walking the dog and shoveling the driveway, while others are built for utility workers, letter carriers and construction workers.
-If you use the wrong ice cleat for the wrong job task, you will experience drastic differences in how long they will last.
+Ice cleats come in various types, some designed for recreational purposes such as walking the dog or shoveling the driveway, while others are specifically built for utility workers, letter carriers, and construction workers.
+Choosing the wrong type of ice cleat for a specific job task can result in significant differences in their longevity.

 If you found value in this post please click the “SHARE” button or simply “LIKE” it.
 Thank you for reading.

 Jordan Bell is the President for Winter Walking.
 He has been helping organizations across a wide variety of business sectors prevent workplace slips and falls in ice and snow for over 20 years.
 Winter Walking currently helps some of the world’s largest organizations keep their employees both safer and more productive while working outdoors in the winter season.
 Contact email@example.com or visit www.winterwalking.com.